F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 See the |splunkmm| for more information.

 ..
-IMPORTANT:: Only canonical (default) system poller output is supported
+IMPORTANT:: Only canonical (default) system poller output is supported.
+Custom endpoints are NOT supported with the multi-metric format.

 To use this feature, the **format** of the Splunk Telemetry_Consumer must be set to **multiMetric** as shown in the example.